department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/education-tests-and-prep-courses-22-0803 22-0810 22-10272.md

 1. **[Left nav: Educaion and training]** - [Modify]
   - Placement description: Keep L&C page in the current location in the 'Education and training' left nav.
-  - Link label: **Licensing and Certification tests and prep courses** or TBD by Content
+  - Link label: Licensing and Certification tests and prep courses
-  - Link destination: va.gov/education/about-gi-bill-benefits/how-to-use-benefits/
+  - Link destination: va.gov/education/about-gi-bill-benefits/how-to-use-benefits/licensing-and-certification-tests/
-**[Licensing and Certification tests and prep courses - or Drupal auto- shortening TBD]**/
   - Notes: The only change to the L&C entry point is a page name update

 **National Tests**

 1. **[Left nav: Educaion and training]** - [Modify]
   - Placement description: Move the National Tests page to the 'Education and training' left nav, directly under the 'Licensing and Certification tests and prep courses' item.
-  - Link label: **National tests and prep courses** or TBD by Content
+  - Link label: National tests and prep courses
-  - Link destination: va.gov/education/about-gi-bill-benefits/how-to-use-benefits/[National tests
+  - Link destination: va.gov/education/about-gi-bill-benefits/how-to-use-benefits/national-tests/
-and prep courses - or Drupal auto-shortening TBD/
   - Notes: This page is moving over from Resources and Support

 <img width="981" alt="reimbursement secondary pts 2" src="https://github.com/user-attachments/assets/4021eac1-2a82-4b59-b9ec-999a52069a9a">